dqunbp/homework-1/README.md

 }
 ```

+### Customizing list of keywords

+To change the list of suggested keywords, edit the file `public/keywords.json`

 #### Customizing `logo` and `favicon`

 In order to use a custom logo or favicon, the user can save it as a file in the `png` format along the paths`public/logo.png` and `public/favicon.png`